TatuLaras/MediaManager/README.md

 Tell MediaManager where you keep your movies and where you keep your TV shows.
 The folder structure of the movie folder doesn't matter.
 In regards to the TV show folder, all top level folders under that folder should be individual TV shows named after the TV show's name, under which the episodes can be in a directory structure of your choosing.
 MediaManager will parse the season and episode numbers from the filename using the standard "S01E01" or "E01" naming convention.

+You can input multiple folders by delimiting them with a semicolon (;).

 ### TMDB API
 ![image](https://github.com/TatuLaras/MediaManager/assets/34749827/229494bf-44da-483f-ba3a-ce3a69a08a27)